vzuburlis/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 69 : Oct 2, 2019
+My open source project Gila CMS got its first code contribution!!

+### Day 68 : Oct 1, 2019
+Added new feature on my javascript game.

+### Day 67 : Sep 30, 2019
+My reggression tests passed so easy today.
+Three merges on master is not a small thing!

 ### Day 66 : Sep 29, 2019
 Pubished a new version of gila cms and uploaded youtube videos.